St Ignatius College, Enfield: The Ignatian

 The Ignatian, the college magazine, is published yearly and features a selection of highlights from the previous school year.
-Pictures of art and reports on music and sport in the college are normally included, along with the Headmaster's report.
-It is produced and edited by members of the Sixth Form.
-It is customary to ask the Art students to produce a piece of artwork that will become the front cover of The Ignatian.
-The Deputy Head, as editor, will ask students and other sixth form students to write articles that can be included in the magazine.
-The editors will usually complete the magazine before the start of summer holidays so that when the pupils return the next year they can get a copy.

 Yearbook

-For the first time in the school's history, in 2006, it was decided to produce a yearbook for the outgoing year 11, with an art pupil being asked to produce its front cover.
+From 2006, there is a yearbook for the outgoing year 11, with an art pupil being asked to produce its front cover.

 College newsletter

 Every Half Term a newsletter, summarising the college's achievements for that half term, is published.
 It includes a list of merits attained for that half term.

 CCF

-The college has a Contingent of the Combined Cadet Force.
-The Contingent has both an Army Section and a Royal Air Force (RAF) Section.
+The college has a contingent of the Combined Cadet Force centred at the CCF hut.
+The contingent has both an Army Section and a Royal Air Force (RAF) Section.
 Weekly Section training takes place on Mondays at the college.
 Cadets also get the chance to attend camps, Field Training Exercises (FTX), Adventurous Training (AT), and courses throughout the UK and occasionally abroad.
 Courses include flying, parachuting, signalling, catering, physical training instructor (PTI), schoolboy commando course, mountain leader training, and rock climbing.